The Most Creative Backyard Decorating Ideas

 It's nice to have a great big table that groups can gather around, but there's also something equally appealing about creating quiet areas ideal for smaller gatherings, too.
 Pockets of outdoor seating, either in the garden or by a pool, will serve as great conversation areas or spots where you can get away.

 Enjoy a Fire

 You don't need much space to enjoy a fire in your backyard—invest in a firepit, which allows you to sit around a the warm flames with friends and family in the cooler months.
 Just remember to practice fire safety when enjoying this space.

 Create a Canopy

-If you want to naturally divide a larger backyard, try adding a formal archway, This one, which leads to a summer garden, is set off by neoregelia on the left and angel's trumpet on the right.
+If you want to naturally divide a larger backyard into sections while also elevating its overall aesthetic, try adding a formal archway.
+This one, which leads to a summer garden, is set off by neoregelia on the left and angel's trumpet on the right.

-You don't need to be an expert gardener to successfully grow flowers, plants, and vegetables in your backyard, which is a good solution for those living in urban areas as well.
-There are a few ways you can optimize this space—including adding plants and flowers that aid declining pollinators in the wild.
-If you're working with space limitations, start by creating a raised bed.
+You don't need to be an expert gardener to successfully grow flowers, plants, and vegetables in your backyard, which is good needs for families with small backyards or those living in apartment buildings or condos.
+There are a few ways you can optimize whatever amount of outdoor space you have, but our favorite is creating a raised bed.
 They can be beautiful and functional.

 Create an Outdoor Dining Room

 Centering your backyard around a dining space is a great idea if you want to get your family outdoors more often.
 This open-air dining room was designed to evoke both classical architecture and Monet's home in France.